-AOC allegedly on hook for unpaid seven-year-old tax bill: report
+AOC allegedly on hook for unpaid 7-year-old tax bill: report

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-US Rep. Alexandria Ocasio-Cortez wants to raise taxes on the rich — just not pay her own.
+Rep. Alexandria Ocasio-Cortez wants to raise taxes on the rich — just not pay her own.

-The Democratic socialist congresswoman from The Bronx still hasn’t paid a 7-year-old tax bill leftover from a failed business venture.
+The Democratic socialist congresswoman from the Bronx still hasn’t paid a 7-year-old tax bill left over from a failed business venture.

-AOC had founded Brook Avenue Press, a publishing house that sought designers, artists and writers from urban areas to help paint The Bronx in a positive way in children’s stories, in 2012.
+AOC had founded Brook Avenue Press, a publishing house that sought designers, artists and writers from urban areas to help paint the Bronx in a positive way in children’s stories, in 2012.

 AOC SAYS GREEN NEW DEAL 'COSTS US $0 IF PASSED' BECAUSE IT'S JUST A 'NON-BINDING RESOLUTION OF VALUES'